Help with investments and annuities

 How to evaluate and choose the right options for you.

-Annuities are a popular, tax-deferred investment vehicle for those in or near retirement (typically ages 50 to 85).
+Annuities are a popular investment option for those in or near retirement (typically ages 50 to 85).
+Most annuities provide tax-deferred growth as you save for the future and can be used to create a guaranteed stream of income when you retire.

 - Your employer’s retirement plan: Your employer's defined contribution retirement plan is an important retirement savings vehicle.